IBM/icp4d-telco-manage-ml-project/README.md

 Insert your created db credentials, below the section `2.1 Insert the Db Credentials` in the notebook.

    ![configure_db_creds](doc/src/images/configure_dbcred.png)

+> **NOTE**: For more details on how to set up your DB connection, see the tutorial - [Build dashboards in Cognos Analytics on IBM Cloud Pak for Data](https://developer.ibm.com/tutorial/build-dashboards-in-cognos-analytics-on-ibm-cloud-pak-for-data).

 #### Add the Dataset